kbase/kb_sdk/doc/kb_sdk_impl_methods.md

 #### <A NAME="install"></A>A. Install Other KBase Modules

 If you begin by altering an existing app (as this walkthough demonstrates) you will already have some KBase utility modules in your lib directory.
 To install additional packages run `kb-sdk install <module name>` from the terminal.
+This operation is case sensitive so make sure to type the module name with the correct uppercase and lowercase letters.
 Here's an sample of some of the modules that might be helpful for your app:

 * [KBaseReport](https://appdev.kbase.us/#catalog/modules/KBaseReport) - Allows the creation of KBase